ESMValGroup/ESMValCore/doc/esmvalcore/recipe.rst

 Overview
 ========

-After ``config-user.yml``, the ``recipe.yml`` file the second the user inputted file to ESMValTool at each run time point.
-Rceipes contain the data and data analysis information and instructions needed to run the diagnostic(s), as well as specific diagnostic-related instructions.
+After ``config-user.yml``, the ``recipe.yml`` is the second file the user needs to pass to ``esmvaltool`` as command line option, at each run time point.
+Recipes contain the data and data analysis information and instructions needed to run the diagnostic(s), as well as specific diagnostic-related instructions.

-Broadly, recipes contain information on the user who wrote the recipe file, the datasets which need to be run, the preprocessors that need to be applied, and the diagnostics which need to be run over the preprocessed data.
+Broadly, recipes contain a general section summarizing the provenance and functionality of the diagnostics, the datasets which need to be run, the preprocessors that need to be applied, and the diagnostics which need to be run over the preprocessed data.
-This information is provided to ESMValTool in for main recipe sections:
+This information is provided to ESMValTool in four main recipe sections:
 Documentation_, Datasets_, Preprocessors_ and Diagnostics_,
 respectively.